andrerav/ConcurrentTrieMap/README.md

 ```

 ## Description
 ConcurrentTrieMap is a simple trie map implementation that guarantees thread safety on some basic operations such as adding, deleting and modifying entries in the map.
-This data structure is optimized for usage in scenarios where fast concurrent prefix lookups are required while still retaining excellent performance for updating the data structure with new data.
+This data structure is optimized for usage in scenarios where fast concurrent prefix lookups are required while still retaining good performance for updating the data structure with new data.